Skip to main content

 A body that provides neither prompt.text nor workflowId is rejected with 400.
 The server also rejects combinations that mix simple-agent fields with workflow fields — see the field table above.

 Supported image media types are image/jpeg, image/png, image/webp, and image/gif.
 Each image can be up to 20 MB after base64 decoding.
-Image prompts are part of prompt, so they cannot be used with workflows that declare file-input slots and therefore require inputs instead of prompt.
+Image prompts are part of prompt, so they cannot be used with workflows that declare file-input slots and therefore require workflowInputs instead of prompt.

 Example — simple agent with an image prompt: